hheitor/apiProtectionLab00/README.md

 ```

 Also use a browser with the same URL and navigate freely on the interface :)
-- Naviagate Private Pastes, Import paste and other left-located tabs
+- Navigate Private Pastes, Import paste and other left-located tabs

-8. Now you can start attacking this app :)
+7. Now you can start attacking this app :)

   # Task 3 -  Do some attacks